Shilpeeneerja/Music-Application/README.md

 # Music-Application
-A web music appliaction based on HTML, CSS and Java Script.Plugins, Api
+A web music appliaction based on HTML, CSS and Java Script.
+Plugins, Api